 The chart below uses “rolling averages” to report an “average” closing price independent of the number of bedrooms to start.
 Specific rolling averages for closing prices for houses with the given number of bedrooms is included.
 A “rolling average” for “Active Days on Market” is also indicated on a background bar-chart!

-Bar Charts: These charts are also used to make comparisons of the same measure broken out by an attribute value.
+Bar Charts: These charts are also used to make comparisons of the same measure broken down by an attribute value.

 We will continue to monitor market activity in Southeastern Connecticut over the coming months.
 We will share trends or other data of interest with you in future blogs using the approaches described above.